 Council of Great City Schools

-The Boston School Committee (BSC) is a proud member of the Council of Great City Schools (CGCS), a coalition of 68 of the nation’s largest urban public school systems dedicated to the improvement of education for children in the inner cities.
-BSC Chairman Michael O'Neill has served as a member of the Council's Executive Committee since 2014.
+The Boston School Committee (BSC) is a proud member of the Council of Great City Schools (CGCS), a coalition of 75 of the nation’s largest urban public school systems dedicated to the improvement of education for children in the inner cities.
+BSC Vice Chair Michael O'Neill served as a member of the Council's Executive Committee from 2014 - 2021.

 A powerful force in urban education policy and advocacy, the Council has published a number of valuable reports providing guidance to the Boston Public Schools to improve education outcomes and reduce achievement gaps: